 What are fad diets?

 These are the kinds of diets that you often see endorsed by celebrities or promoted through media.
-They may include t high-fat, low-carbohydrate or high-protein diets.
-Some hype particular foods like cabbage and probiotic-containing or raw foods.
-Or they eliminate important sources of nutrition, such as grains.
+Some hype particular foods like cabbage, foods that contain probiotics or raw foods.
+Or they may include high-fat, low-carbohydrate or high-protein diets.
+They eliminate important sources of nutrition, such as grains.
+Or they eliminate certain ingredients, such as lectins.

 Some have you eliminate certain foods at specific times of the day.
 Others allow you certain foods, as long as you eat them along with certain other foods.